 The agency provided me with a certified list of travel or related expense reimbursements during the testing period and represented that the list was complete.
+I randomly selected the only 3 reimbursements to be tested.

-- A) If reimbursed using a per diem, observe the approved reimbursement rate is no more than those rates established either by the State of Louisiana or the U.S. General Services Administration (www.gsa.gov). - B) If reimbursed using actual costs, observe that the reimbursement is supported by an original itemized receipt that identifies precisely what was purchased. - C) Observe that each reimbursement is supported by documentation of the business/public purpose (for meal charges, observe that the documentation includes the names of those individuals participating) and other documentation required by written policy (procedure #1h). - D) Observe each reimbursement was reviewed and approved, in writing, by someone other than the person receiving reimbursement.
+A) If reimbursed using a per diem, observe the approved reimbursement rate is no more than those rates established either by the State of Louisiana or the U.S. General Services Administration (www.gsa.gov).

+- B) If reimbursed using actual costs, observe that the reimbursement is supported by an original itemized receipt that identifies precisely what was purchased. - C) Observe that each reimbursement is supported by documentation of the business/public purpose (for meal charges, observe that the documentation includes the names of those individuals participating) and other documentation required by written policy (procedure #1h). - D) Observe each reimbursement was reviewed and approved, in writing, by someone other than the person receiving reimbursement.

-The agency has written policies and procedures for travel and the employees that received reimbursements for travel and travel related expense reimbursement were randomly selected and tested against the policy - no exceptions noted.
+The agency has written policies or procedures for travel the 3 reimbursements.
+The reimbursements were tested against the policy - no exceptions noted.
 It was noted the expenditures were for business purposes.
 All reimbursements were supported by proper documentation.
-No meal charges were tested.
-The assessor or chief deputy review and approve all travel reimbursements.
+The Clerk reviews and approves all travel reimbursements.
+Agency uses per diem for meal reimbursements and charges tested were in compliance with agency policies and procedures.